limonikal/message-gate/README.md

 ### Properties
 `sidePort: MessagePort | undefined`

-Get the opposite port of the channel if gate was created with `new ThreadGate()`.
+Get the opposite port of the channel if gate was created with `new MessageGate()`.

 ```typescript
 const oppositePort = gate.sidePort;